 - This is a great handout to share with parents and staff working with students who are learning to use AAC: Teaching Strategies: Modelling in Everyday Activities

 - I CAN communicate.
 Hereʼs how to help me!
 Please post this card in the student's environment!
 (Send one home too.)
 Do this...
 DONʼT expect me to know how to communicate.

 - Practical Strategies for Implementing Aided Language Stimulation a PowerPoint presentation by Linda Burkhart.
 Linda works closely with Gayle Porter and has helped to get the PODD program up and running.
-She provides amazing trainings in the communication strategies.
+She provides amazing training in the communication strategies.
 If you ever have the opportunity to see her speak, grab it!
 She is phenomenal.

 - PrAACtical AAC: Tell Me About It: Focused Language Stimulation In AAC Vocabulary Teaching

 - and many more from PrAACtical AAC.

 - Nice PowerPoint by Kate Ahern, M.S.Ed.

 - My Pinterest site will provide you with information about PODD (a specific language system) while demonstrating the use of ALS, through videos and resources.